Key Takeaways

 - Set your AI ceiling — knowledge coverage % is the maximum any platform can achieve on your current foundation

-- Apply the five questions in sequence — eliminate on any hard fail before investing more time
+- Apply the six questions in sequence — eliminate on any hard fail before investing more time

 - Test with your actual data — 30 real questions from last month's queue, your actual documentation, unedited